Flanders offers a full schedule of engaging programs year round allowing adults to expand their knowledge about nature

 Flanders Letterbox Series

-Flanders has planted several letterboxes on the family friendly trails at their preserves and sanctuaries and more are being planned.
-Combining art and nature in a fun interactive way, letterboxing is a popular treasure hunting activity done worldwide.
+Flanders has planted several letterboxes on the family friendly trails at their preserves and sanctuaries.
+Combining art and nature in a fun interactive way, letterboxing is a popular treasure hunting activity done world-wide.
 At Flanders, the letterboxing clues include educational comments about the natural world.
-Anyone who hikes at least twelve of the letterboxing trails at Flanders Nature Center and Land Trust, stamps the letters from those trails in their passport and presents their passport at the Flanders office will be asked to sign their Trail Name on our poster of Successful Flanders Letterboxers and will receive a small prize.
+Anyone who hikes at least twelve of the letterboxing trails at Flanders Nature Center and Land Trust, stamps the letters from those trails in their passport and presents their passport at the Flanders office will be given the opportunity to sign their Trail Name on our Letterboxer “Hall of Fame” board and will receive a small prize.

 For More Information on letterboxing click here.